|MP 7.03.04||Isolated Small Bowel Transplant|

 In response to requests, input was received through 2 physician specialty societies and 2 academic medical centers while this policy was under review for July 2009.
 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.
 The consensus of those providing input was that small bowel transplant should be performed in patients who are developing severe TPN-related complications and that small bowel transplant from living donors may be considered when cadaveric intestinal transplants are not available.

-Based on the evidence review and clinical input, small bowel transplant may be considered medically necessary in patients with intestinal failure who are developing severe TPN-related complications, to obviate the subsequent need for a multivisceral transplant.
+Based on the evidence review and clinical input, small bowel transplant may be considered medically necessary in patients with intestinal failure who are developing severe total parenteral nutrition-related complications, to obviate the subsequent need for a multivisceral transplant.
 Small bowel transplantation using a living donor may be considered medically necessary only when a cadaveric intestinal transplant is not available.
+The available published survival data suggest that small bowel retransplant is a reasonable option after a failed primary small bowel transplant; thus, this may be considered medically necessary.
 Routine use of living-donor intestinal transplants is considered not medically necessary because the net health outcome associated with this procedure is reduced (compared to cadaveric transplant) because of donor-related morbidity.

 Practice Guidelines and Position Statements